How Freelancers Can Prevent Chargebacks (7 Effective Strategies)

 Chargebacks filed when services are “not as described or defective” is also a legitimate grievance.
 If your client hired you to do X and you delivered Y, isn’t it understandable that a chargeback could be in your near future?

-One way to ensure the quality of your work is to limit the amount of projects you accept at a given time.
+One way to ensure the quality of your work is to limit the number of projects you accept at a given time.
 If you are stretched too thin, it will show in the quality of your work.
 Take pride in your work.
 Deliver completed projects that represent your very best effort.

 And there you have it.
 There is nothing to fear about chargebacks once you understand how to prevent or at least minimize the possibility of it happening on your watch.
 Don’t threaten the success of your design career by failing to take a few preventative steps before work begins.